 Apart from speed, grind size consistency is a consideration when buying a coffee grinder.
 Personally, I saw that the Oxo has an edge with grounds that appeared more uniform in shape and surface area.
 This is very important in consistently extracting coffee’s flavor, since coffee’s essence extracts faster from fine grinds than from coarse grinds.

 The Bottom Line

-The OXO BREW Coffee Grinderr does a nice job grinding beans for home use, but whether it gets a place in your kitchen or not, depends on what type of coffee drinker you are and how you might be in future.
+The OXO BREW Coffee Grinder does a nice job grinding beans for home use, but whether it gets a place in your kitchen or not, depends on what type of coffee drinker you are and how you might be in future.
 If you’re wild like me, then you prefer to try all sorts of roasts and juggle with various grinds before choosing the perfect cup.

-This grinder is the best way to go with its greater grind control, better grind consistency, plus a sturdier construction, the OXO BREW Conical Burr Coffee Grinder is the best way to go.
-Otherwise, if you don’t mind spending a little more to get a faster grinder with convenience of its own scale, the OXO 8710200 On Conical Burr Coffee Grinder is worth a look.
+This grinder is the best way to go with its greater grind control, better grind consistency, and sturdier construction.
+Otherwise, if you don’t mind spending a little more to get a faster grinder with convenience of its own scale, the OXO Conical Burr Coffee Grinder is worth a look.